Harvey Weinstein's lawyer said indictment was inevitable. He was right.

 "This indictment brings the defendant another step closer to accountability for the crimes of violence with which he is now charged," Manhattan District Attorney Cyrus Vance said in a statement.

-Allegations of sexual harassment against Weinstein from many women unleashed the current #MeToo movement.
+Allegations of sexual harassment against Weinstein unleashed the current #MeToo movement.
 He was arrested Friday and arraigned on charges of rape in the first and third degree and first-degree commission of a criminal sexual act.

 Breaking News Emails